rinese89/Turtlebot3-control-multiagent/README.md

-This is a ros2 projetc to design a controller using odometry, AMCL y arUco sensors.
+This is a ros2 projetc to design a controller using odometry, AMCL and arUco sensors.